msank00/msank00.github.io/_posts/2019-07-21-blog_002_Statistical_Analysis_Part_2.md

 - $p(Hyp\vert Data)$ is our goal, this is the `probability of the hypothesis` after we see the data, called the **posterior**.
 - $p(Data \vert Hyp)$ is the `probability of the data under the hypothesis`, called the **likelihood**.

-> There is an element which is key when we want to build a model under Bayesian approach: the Bayes factor.
-The Bayes factor is the ratio of the likelihood probability of two competing hypotheses (usually null and alternative hypothesis) and it helps us to quantify the support of a model over another one.
+> :bulb: There is an element which is key when we want to build a model under Bayesian approach: the **Bayes factor** :+1:.
+The Bayes factor is the **ratio of the likelihood probability of two competing hypotheses** (usually null and alternative hypothesis) and it helps us to quantify the support of a model over another one.

 - however, the prior starts to lose weight when we add more data